List of DC Comics characters: F: Carl Ferris in other media

 Carl Ferris appears in Green Lantern, portrayed by Jay O. Sanders.

 Fever

-Fever is a fictional character appearing in American comic books published by DC Comics.

-Shyleen Lao was a Chinese American member of the corporatized Doom Patrol formed by eccentric millionaire Thayer Jost.
-Even after the team disbanded, Shyleen remained slightly active in the superhero community.
-She, and several of her DP teammates, attended the mass for fallen and missing superheroes in the six part limited Infinite Crisis series.
-Then current members of Doom Patrol, Vortext, Nudge, and the ape-like Grunt, also appear on panel, standing near Shyleen and her friends.
-Shyleen's portrait is currently hung in Dayton Manor in remembrance of former Doom Patrol members.
+Fever (Shyleen Lao) was a Chinese American member of the corporatized Doom Patrol formed by eccentric millionaire Thayer Jost.
+After the team disbanded, Fever remained slightly active in the superhero community.
+She, and several of her Doom Patrol teammates, attended the mass for fallen and missing superheroes in the series Infinite Crisis.

 Fever is later seen in a holding cell next to Miss Martian and Kid Devil as one of the brainwashed captives of the Dark Side Club.
-Miss Martian attempts to break her out, but Shyleen has already been brainwashed into loyalty.
+Miss Martian attempts to break her out, but Fever has already been brainwashed into loyalty.

-In Terror Titans #1, Fever is put into a match with the Ravager before being killed by an operative of the Dark Side Club.
+In the series Terror Titans, Fever is put into a match with Ravager.
+Ravager wins and Fever is sentenced to death, but Ravager refuses to kill her.
+Fever is then killed by an operative of the Dark Side Club.